What is homelessness?

 Our definition

-The People’s Project has adopted the Statistics New Zealand definition of homelessness.
+The People’s Project uses the Statistics New Zealand definition of homelessness.

-For some people, homelessness means sleeping rough on the street or living in cars.
-For others, it could involve couch-surfing or house-jumping with friends or acquaintances.
+For some people, homelessness means sleeping rough on the street or living in cars, or in temporary or emergency housing.
+For others it might mean couch-surfing, campgrounds, sleeping in overcrowded properties, or unsuitable or unhealthy dwellings such as garages.

 Why are people homeless?